SAP-samples/digital-manufacturing-extension-samples/bootcampdocs/Exercise2.1.md

 1. Open "Design Production Processes" App in SAP DM.

-2. Create a new Production Process Design (e.g. DMC_Bootcamp_EvaluateTorque) and create a new cloud type process (e.g. DMC_Bootcamp_EvaluateTorque) inside.
+2. Create a new Production Process Design (e.g. DM_Bootcamp_EvaluateTorque) and create a new cloud type process (e.g. DM_Bootcamp_EvaluateTorque) inside.

 	Remember to turn "Publish to Service Registry" (and "Visible to Production Connector/Plant Connectivity Runtime") on.

 3. Design the Production Process as following.
 ![](assets/Exercise3.1_CreateProductionProcess.png)

-	If you don't have the time to do this, you can import the [*.dmcbak](./assets/Exercise2.1_DMC_Bootcamp_EvaluateTorque_to_be_imported.dmcbak) file, with the password `BootCamp2023:)`.
-Please remember to replace the extension service Web Server "DMC_Bootcamp_EvaluateTorque" with yours.
+	If you don't have the time to do this, you can import the [*.dmcbak](./assets/Exercise2.1_DM_Bootcamp_EvaluateTorque_to_be_imported.dmcbak) file, with the password `BootCamp2023:)`.
+Please remember to replace the extension service Web Server "DM_Bootcamp_EvaluateTorque" with yours.

 4. Add the process variables to define the version of your target Operation and Data Collection Group, the Data Collection Parameters Name and Nonconformance Code Name.